elavoie/pull-stream-specification/README.md

 # (1) Base Protocol

-The base protocol enables values to flow between modules in a pipeline.
+The base protocol enables values to flow between modules in a pipeline and completion of the stream by the source when there are no more values.

 ## Possible Events